-Zimbabwe is officially reopening borders for international tourism on October 1st
+Zimbabwe officially reopened borders for international tourism on October 1, 2020.

 The government of Zimbabwe held a cabinet meeting on September 8 and made the decision to reopen international airports and resume inbound tourism on October 1, 2020.